-The Canadian Protocol, and the Icelandic Tax Treaty that are before the committee today update agreements between the U.S. and these countries that were signed many years ago.
-The

-Bulgarian Tax Treaty is a new treaty.
+The French Protocol and the New Zealand Tax Treaty that are before the committee today update agreements between the U.S. and these countries that were signed many years ago.
+The Malta Tax Treaty is a new treaty.
 The protocols improve conventions that have stimulated increased investment, greater transparency, and a stronger economic relationship between our countries.
 The NFTC has consistently urged adjustment of U.S. treaty policies to allow for a zero withholding rate on related-entity dividends.
-Although none of these tax treaties achieve that goal, we do believe that these agreements make an important contribution toward improving the economic competitiveness of U.S. companies, by substantially lowering the current withholding rates on dividends.
+We are pleased that the New Zealand Protocol provides for the elimination of source-country taxation on interest.
+We do believe that the Malta and France agreements make an important contribution toward improving the economic competitiveness of U.S. companies, by lowering the current withholding rates on dividends.
 We thank the committee for its prior support of this evolution in U.S. tax treaty policy, and we strongly urge you to continue that support by approving all three of these Tax Treaties and Protocols.